 5 Recruiting Tips to Avoid Getting Ghosted

-For recruiters, a scary trend known as “ghosting” is becoming more prevalent—where candidates disappear without a trace and abruptly stop all communication.
-In fact, 28 percent of employees have ghosted an employer, up from only 18 percent in 2019.
-75 percent of employers have been ghosted in the same time frame, while 57 percent believe it’s even more common now than before.When it comes to the hiring process, ghosting can waste valuable time and resources, and even harm your employer brand.
+For recruiters, a scary trend known as “ghosting” is becoming more and more prevalent—where candidates disappear without a trace and abruptly stop all communication.
+In fact, 28 percent of employees have ghosted an employer and 75 percent of employers have been ghosted.When it comes to the hiring process, ghosting can waste valuable time and resources, and even harm your employer brand.

 How can you stop the silent treatment from candidates and keep them engaged?